An Apology for Money: Money creation balanced by some thing

-Ideally, the money volume is ``counterbalanced'' by marketable assets (and future entities; see below), so that there neither is a ``lack'' nor an ``excess'' of money, resulting in deflation and recession, or in inflation, respectively.
-I leave it to the reader to imagine how hopeless such an endeavor of the creation and maintenance of a ``balanced fiat monetary equilibrium'' in economies with dynamical creation and annihilation of assets, products, expectations, and value must appear.
-Indeed, the public belief in such a effective equilibrium is a necessary and inevitable delusion for the acceptance any fiat money.
-As long as this delusion can be maintained for or imposed upon the majority of market participants, fiat money is relatively stable; regardless of the disproportion between volume fiat money and marketable assets (inclusive future entities).

 Note that monetization of assets depends greatly on fixing its ``intuitive'' market value in terms of a formal {\em price} (in currency units).
 As assets are often not directly marketed or traded, the fixation of asset prices is consigned to {\em rating agencies}.
-If the rating agencies are co-owned by the very banks monetizing the asset, or if they are paid by either (buyer's or seller's) side of the transaction, a {\em conflict of interest} may occur~\cite{smith-walter-09}: e.g., by overrating assets systematically, a bank my effectively being able to generate its own almost unlimited supply of money.
+If the rating agencies are co-owned by the very banks monetizing the asset, or if they are paid by either (buyer's or seller's) side of the transaction, a {\em conflict of interest} may occur~\citep{smith-walter-09}.
+That is, by overrating assets systematically, a bank my effectively be able to generate its own almost unlimited supply of money.

-Note also that the ratio of money created by the central bank versus other banks can be estimated by ratios of currency {\em components,} serving as empirical measures of aggregates of money stock.
-Bank money is often denoted by M1,M2,M3; as compared to the amount M0 of currency, i.e., coins and notes, in circulation.
-This ratio amounts to a few percent (M3 is no longer published for the U.S. Dollar), so ``most of the money'' is not in currency stock.
-Through the {\em fractional reserve banking system} utilizing the {\em reverse multiplier}~\cite{ModernMoneyMechanics}, and through other ``less benign \& accountable'' practices of money creation, --- e.g., by bundling and re-selling debt as investments which have a (triple-A or lower) rating from rating agencies indirectly belonging to the issuers --- most of this noncurrency money is created by noncentral banks.
+Note also that, as has already been shortly mentioned earlier, the ratio of money created by the central bank versus other banks can be estimated by ratios of currency {\em components,} serving as empirical measures of aggregates of money stock.
+Bank money is often denoted by M1, M2, M3; as compared to the amount M0 of currency, that is, coins and notes, in circulation.
+This ratio amounts to a few percent (M3 is no longer published for the U.S. Dollar), so most of the money is not in currency stock.
+Through the {\em fractional reserve banking} scheme utilizing the {\em reverse multiplier}~\citep{ModernMoneyMechanics}, and through other less benign and accountable practices of money creation, -- for instance, by bundling and re-selling debt as investments which have a (triple-A or lower) rating from rating agencies indirectly belonging to the issuers -- most of this noncash money is created by noncentral banks.